khulnasoft/HandPickr/edge-functions/wasm-rust-hello-world/README.md

 1. [Rust](https://www.rust-lang.org/tools/install): The API Route for this example is written in Rust and requires the Rust toolchain to build.
 2. [`wasm-pack`](https://rustwasm.github.io/wasm-pack/installer/): is a helpful utility that builds, optimizes and packages Rust into WebAssembly.
 This example uses it for the build and optimization step (although it does not use it for packaging).

-Then, install the Vercel CLI which you'll use to run the app:
+Then, install the Khulnasoft CLI which you'll use to run the app:

 ```bash
 npm i -g vercel